mikebarlow/megaphone/README.md

 If you are using TailwindCSS, make sure the Megaphone views are added to any Tailwind config to ensure the correct classes are compiled.

+If you wish to recompile Megaphone stylesheet, ensure you have node and npm installed and run `npm install`.
+To compile the styles then run `npx mix` as per the [Larave Mix Documentation](https://laravel-mix.com/docs/6.0/installation)

 ## Sending Notifications

 As default, Megaphone will only load notifications that have been registered within the Megaphone config file.
 Notifications shipped with Megaphone will be within `config('megaphone.types')`.
 This will be merged with the key values of `config('megaphone.customTypes')` to create the list of supported notifications.